varyandeveloper/wallet/README.md

    * Wallets count
    * his/her total balance by system currency
 * System currency can be defined in currency.php config
+* Easy To add new currency exchange provider
+* Command to update exchange rates: php artisan currency-update-vault

 ## Testing